List of Prison Break characters: Sofía Lugo

 In "Good Fences", Sofía meets Whistler who demands to know the truth.
 He relents, telling her of The Company's interest in him and telling her to gather information on the brothers.
 Afterward, she meets Lincoln at his hotel wanting to help in the escape.
 Lincoln enlists her as an impromptu translator for Lincoln and the gravedigger.
 Sofía helps to bargain with the price of the car of the gravedigger, who is killed shortly after by Gretchen.
 She also accompanies Lincoln to bury the scuba gear and provides assistance, such as helping to drug one of the guards and hatching the escape plan for Scofield and James Whistler.
 She seemed to not completely trust Lincoln but in "Bang & Burn", she discovers Whistler's other identity and house, which casts doubt into her mind.
 A romantic connection begins to appear between Lincoln and Sofía due to her problems of mistrust with her boyfriend James Whistler.
 Later, in an attempt to force Whistler to give the coordinates, Sofía is captured and tortured by Gretchen Morgan.

 In the season finale, after the exchange, Sofía decided to break up with Whistler, when she realized that she could no longer trust him.
 Sofía was shot by one of The Company members in "The Art of the Deal", but has not yet given in to the extent of her injuries.
 As she recovers in the hospital, she tells Michael to retrieve a box from her apartment which she had found, containing files on a man named Jason Lief.
 As Michael leaves to find Whistler, Lincoln and LJ decided to stay back to take care of Sofía.

-Sofía appears briefly in the premiere episode of season 4, shopping with Lincoln and LJ, but when Lincoln kills a Company agent and is arrested, Sofía and L.J. run for it.
+Sofía appears briefly in the premiere episode of season 4, shopping with Lincoln and LJ, but when Lincoln kills a Company agent and is arrested, Sofía and L. J. run for it.

 She reappears in the finale of season 4.
 She is held captive by Company agents but is released unharmed by the General after Sucre and C-Note apprehend him.
 Four years later, she is shown to be romantically involved with Lincoln.

-Sofia does not appear in season 5, but in "Progeny" Lincoln mentions that he and Sofia have broken up.
+Sofía does not appear in season 5, but in "Progeny" Lincoln mentions that he and Sofía have broken up.